volumio/docs/docs/00_User_Manual/02_More_first_steps.md

 ### Queue tab

-* Clicking on Queue tab will allow to access to the queue of the tracks that are going to be played.
+* Clicking on the Queue tab will display the queue of the tracks that are going to be played and some queue controls.

 <img src="./img/queue_tab.png">